btschwertfeger/BiasAdjustCXX/docs/src/methods.rst

         --method linear_scaling           \ # adjustment method
         --kind "+"                        \ # kind of adjustment ("+" == "add" and "*" == "mult")
-        --variable tas                    \ # variable to adjust --processes 4                       # use 4 threds (only if the input data is 3-dimensional)
+        --variable tas                    \ # variable to adjust --processes 4                       # use 4 threads (only if the input data is 3-dimensional)

 Variance Scaling